-Data Garthering And Procedure
+6.4 Data Garthering and Procedure

 Seeking authorization to undertake research.
 Prior to conducting the study, the researchers seek approval from the Vice President for Research and Development to gather the data.
 The research questionnaire had undergone review and validation by the validators to ensure its validity.
 In order to perform the study formally, the researchers requested an Ethics Certificate before gathering any data.